1. What distinguishes Phoenix Rising Yoga Therapy from other styles of yoga therapy?

 2. Who are the practitioners?

 Yoga teachers, psychotherapists, bodyworkers, holistic health practitioners, and anyone interested in guiding people into the deeper aspects of self through the body.
-Certified Phoenix Rising Yoga Therapists have completed a comprehensive 650-hour program that includes a period of 8 months supervision with a mentor.
+Certified Phoenix Rising Yoga Therapists have completed a comprehensive 600 hour (or more) program that includes a period of 9 months supervision with a mentor.
 They have also practiced yoga on a daily basis for that time.

 3. What style of Yoga is it based upon?